 - Sort all your rubbish so that the glass, tin cans, plastic and paper can be recycled

 - Think about what other things can be recycled at your local recycling centre, like batteries and ink cartridges

 - Use kitchen waste as compost on the garden.

 As well as reducing waste, recycling helps save energy.

-- Plastic – including bottles (but remember to wash them first).
-Not all plastics can be recycled – for example plastic wrapping cannot be recycled currently.
-Check with your local council what they recycle
+- Plastic – not all plastics can be recycled like plastic wrapping cannot be recycled currently.
+Check with your local council what they recycle!